nolan-meyer1/ThemePark-Application/README.md

 # Final Project Team-D

 ----------------------------------------------------------------------------
-This is a simple application that allows you to a pick a theme park, and it will display the ride names and wait times!
-It also will display an interactive map that if you click on a ride in the sidebar it will show that ride's location on the map!
+This is a simple application that allows you to pick a theme park, and it will display the ride names and wait times!
+It also will display an interactive map and if you click on a ride in the sidebar, it will show that ride's location on the map!
 Lastly, if you click the see reviews button you will be able to see the review of the park.
 <img width="1496" alt="Screenshot 2025-04-01 at 2 56 00 PM" src="https://github.com/user-attachments/assets/620f6fe5-b920-4dbd-9530-a90eca8dccaa" />
 <img width="1501" alt="Screenshot 2025-04-01 at 2 56 18 PM" src="https://github.com/user-attachments/assets/0b97212a-54a5-4700-b973-48bdc9a056ca" />
 <img width="1495" alt="Screenshot 2025-04-01 at 2 56 37 PM" src="https://github.com/user-attachments/assets/c9c6a979-7f56-420c-ace3-8176b477d37b" />